sethp-collab/RemoteResourceS3/README.md

 ### Debug Individual Resource

-`.spec.resources.metadata.labels[kapitan.razee.io/debug]`
+`.spec.resources.metadata.labels[deploy.razee.io/debug]`

 Treats the live resource as EnsureExist.
-If any Kapitan component is enforcing the resource, and the label `kapitan.razee.io/debug: true` exists on the live resource, it will treat the resource as ensure exist and not override any changes.
+If any razeedeploy component is enforcing the resource, and the label `deploy.razee.io/debug: true` exists on the live resource, it will treat the resource as ensure exist and not override any changes.
-This is useful for when you need to debug a live resource and dont want Kapitan overriding your changes.
+This is useful for when you need to debug a live resource and don't want razeedeploy overriding your changes.
 Note: this will only work when you add it to live resources.
 If you want to have the EnsureExist behavior, see [Resource Update Mode](#Resource-Update-Mode).

-- ie: `kubectl label rrs3 <your-rrs3> kapitan.razee.io/debug=true`
+- ie: `kubectl label rrs3 <your-rrs3> deploy.razee.io/debug=true`

 ### Lock Cluster Updates

 Prevents the controller from updating resources on the cluster.
-If this is the first time creating the `kapitan-config` ConfigMap, you must delete the running controller pods so the deployment can mount the ConfigMap as a volume.
-If the `kapitan-config` ConfigMap already exists, just add the pair `lock-cluster: true`.
+If this is the first time creating the `razeedeploy-config` ConfigMap, you must delete the running controller pods so the deployment can mount the ConfigMap as a volume.
+If the `razeedeploy-config` ConfigMap already exists, just add the pair `lock-cluster: true`.

 1. `export CONTROLLER_NAME=remoteresources3-controller && export CONTROLLER_NAMESPACE=razee`
-1. `kubectl create cm kapitan-config -n $CONTROLLER_NAMESPACE --from-literal=lock-cluster=true`
+1. `kubectl create cm razeedeploy-config -n $CONTROLLER_NAMESPACE --from-literal=lock-cluster=true`
 1. `kubectl delete pods -n $CONTROLLER_NAMESPACE $(kubectl get pods -n $CONTROLLER_NAMESPACE
  | grep $CONTROLLER_NAME | awk '{print $1}' | paste -s -d ',' -)`